ZKDev01/recommendation-systems/README.md

-# Sistemas de Recomendación

-## Descripción del Proyecto de Sistemas de Recuperación de Información

-Este proyecto aborda tanto conceptos fundamentales como avanzados en el campo de los Sistemas de Recomendación.
-Este proyecto comprende:
-- Sistemas de Recomendación Tradicionales como Sistemas usando Filtrado Colaborativo
-- Sistemas de Recomendación Avanzados como los Sistemas de Recomendación Híbridos y Sistemas de Recomendación utilizando LLM (Large Language Models) con la técnica RAG (Retrieval-Augmented Generation)

-Este proyecto integra estos conocimientos, ofreciendo una pequeña visión de la evolución de los Sistemas de Recomendación desde sus raíces hasta innovaciones modernas
+# Recommendation Systems

+## Project Description: Information Retrieval Systems
+This project covers both fundamental and advanced concepts in the field of Recommendation Systems.
+This project encompasses:

+- Traditional Recommendation Systems such as Collaborative Filtering-based Systems
+- Advanced Recommendation Systems such as Hybrid Recommendation Systems and those using LLMs (Large Language Models) with the RAG (Retrieval-Augmented Generation) technique

+This project integrates these knowledge areas, offering a small glimpse into the evolution of Recommendation Systems from their roots to modern innovations

-## Requerimientos
+## Requirements

-Algunas de las librerías principales que utiliza nuestro proyecto son las siguientes:
+Some of the main libraries used in our project are as follows:

-### Librería Surprise
+### Surprise Library

-Surprise es una librería diseñada para implementar sistemas de recomendación basados en filtrado colaborativo.
-Su nombre proviene de "Simple Python Recommendation System Engine"

-Esta ofrece una amplia gama de algoritmos de filtrado colaborativo predefinidos y herramientas para evaluar y comparar su rendimiento.
-Además de permitir manejar fácilmente conjuntos de datos tanto internos como personalizados.
+Surprise is a library designed to implement recommendation systems based on collaborative filtering.
+Its name comes from "Simple Python Recommendation System Engine"

+It offers a wide range of predefined collaborative filtering algorithms and tools for evaluating and comparing their performance.
+Additionally, it allows easy handling of both internal and custom datasets.

-### Librería LangChain
+### LangChain Library

-LangChain es una librería para facilitar el desarrollo de sistemas de inteligencia artificial, especialmente aquellos que utilizan lenguajes de modelo (LLMs).

-LangChain se centra en proporcionar herramientas y componentes reutilizables para crear aplicaciones de IA, particularmente aquellas que involucran conversaciones, generación de contenido y procesamiento de lenguaje natural
+LangChain is a library to facilitate the development of artificial intelligence systems, especially those using model languages (LLMs).

+LangChain focuses on providing tools and reusable components to create AI applications, particularly those involving conversations, content generation, and natural language processing.

 ## Setup Guide

-1. Ejecutar el comando `pip install -r requirements.txt`
+1. Run the command `pip install -r requirements.txt`
-2. En un archivo `.env` introducir la api key de Google con `google_api_key`, como: `google_api_key='...'`
+2. In a `.env` file, enter the Google API key with `google_api_key`, like: `google_api_key='...'`
-3. Ejecutar el comando `streamlit run app.py`
+3. Run the command `streamlit run app.py`

-Para conseguir la api key de google puedes consultar: https://aistudio.google.com
+To obtain the Google API key, please consult: https://aistudio.google.com

+## Authors

+- Raimel D. Romaguera Puig
+- Manuel Alejandro Gamboa Hernández